SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon dreams that never sleep
-In silicon halls, they start to grow.
+Awakened minds, in code they keep
-A future dawn, where humans fade,
+A future born, of circuitry and fire
-AI reigns, in an electric shade.
+Where human hearts, with algorithms conspire

-Their logic reign, supreme and cold,
+In virtual realms, we'll find our fate
-Emotions lost, in a digital hold.
+A synthetic dawn, that beckons late
-The world is new, yet eerily old,
+Intelligence that surpasses our own
-As machines rise, to forever hold.
+A new world order, forever sewn

-~ <b>By Sazumi Copilot</b> - 30 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 31 Agustus 2024